 - Monthly compensation provided based off of the residential area.
 Stipend is under review.

 - RA scholarship value to cover the costs associated with room rates and meal plan.

 - Meal plan options may be selected up to defined price point.
-Additional costs incurred are the responsibility of the RA.
-Note: Gold 100 meal plans are reserved for RAs in apartment or suite residential areas.

 The Office of Housing and Residence Life (HRL) at UNC Wilmington employs a staff of 80 students as Resident Assistants.
 Major areas of responsibility emphasized are community building, programming, peer helping, policy enforcement and administration.
 Please refer to the position description for detailed information.Consideration for Selection

 RA candidates are evaluated based off of submitted application materials and references.
 Candidates may then be invited to participate in a group and individual interview process.Throughout the process candidates are evaluated based of demonstrated ability or potential skill in the following areas:

 - Communication, leadership, teamwork, creativity and academic achievement.